Dance and Theatre

 Peter Carpenter pushes the envelope in his choreography and in the classroom.

 Choreographer Peter Carpenter doesn’t know the word “traditional.”
 Whether exploring economic ideas or the nuances of AIDS, he aims to make audiences think—and he takes that attitude into the classroom.
-In his own words, Carpenter—who also serves as interim chair of the Theatre Department in addition to teaching in the Dance Department— talks about his work, modern Marxism, and Columbia College Chicago.
+In his own words, Carpenter—who serves as interim chair of the Theatre Department in addition to teaching in the Dance Department—talks about his work, modern Marxism, and Columbia College Chicago.